SkoolNotes/Taproot/2020BIO101/KBxLittleMoreBIO.md

 ##### B

-Given that RET is a positive regulator,
+Given that RET is a positive regulator, MEN2 mutations would most likely have a

+it most likely has a gain of function mutation.
+It would signal for cel

 MEN2 Mutation